Iconic Arithmetic Vols I, II, III

 The Iconic Arithmetic Volume I Sample includes the contents, preface, bibliography and index of Volume I, as well as Chapters 1, 5, 6 and 15.
 Chapter 5 includes the axiomatic basis of all systems described in the three volumes.
 Chapter 6 outlines the perspective of iconic and void-based thinking about arithmetic.

-The MIDDLE
+Volume I: The MIDDLE

 Chapters 2-4 include the structure of ensemble arithmetic, depth-value notation and many multidimensional dialects.